 The study was carried out in Nigeria's Ebonyi State's Ikwo Local Government Area.
-Ikwo, one of Ebonyi State's local government areas, is situated between latitudes 603I11IN and 809I46IE.
+Ikwo, one of Ebonyi State's Local Government Areas, is situated between latitudes 603I11IN and 809I46IE.
 Twelve independent communities make up the Ikwo Local Government Area.
 Its land area is roughly 5000 square kilometers, and its borders with Izzi in the north, Ezza in the west, Cross River State in the south, and Abakaliki in the east all converge there.
-The temperature in the area is 30 °C. The rainfall pattern is bimodal, with maxima in July and September and a maximum of 2500 mm.
+Temperature in the area is at 30 °C the rainfall pattern is bimodal with maxima in July and September and can reach 2500 mm.
 They have historically been farmers and raise livestock along with the following crops in considerable quantities: rice (ereshi), yams (nji), cocoyams (nkashi), cassava (njakpu), potatoes (ogogo), groundnuts (ashimoko), soya beans (azaku), guinea corn (igeri), and bambara nuts (akpanyinko).
-A multistage sampling technique was used for sample selection.
-The first stage involved a random selection of four autonomous communities in the Ikwo Local Government Area.
-The second stage progressed with another random selection of four villages from the selected communities, giving a total of 16 villages.
-In the third stage, five rice farmers were randomly selected from the 16 villages, making a total of 80 respondents for the study.
-The list of rice farmers was provided by the Agriculture Development Programme Coordinators in the local government area.
-Primary data was collected using the research instrument (questionnaire), which was administered in person through a personal interview and focused group discussion.
-Out of the 80 questionnaires distributed, only 70 were found useful for data analysis.
-However, before actual data collection, the questionnaire was pre-tested using a pilot survey to determine its reliability and content validity.
-Data were analyzed using descriptive statistics, such as the mean, frequency, and percentages, and the logit regression model.
+Multistage sampling technique was used for sample selection.
+The first stage involved a random selection of four autonomous communities in Ikwo Local Government Area.
+The second stage progressed with another random selection of four villages from the selected communities giving a total of 16 villages.
+In the third stage, five rice farmers were randomly selected from the 16 villages making a total of 80 respondents for the study.
+The list of rice farmers was provided by the Agriculture Development Programme Coordinators in the Local Government Area.
+Primary data was collected using the research instrument (questionnaire) which was administered in person through personal interview and focused group discussion.
+Out of the 80 questionnaires distributed, only 70 of them were found useful for data analysis.
+However, before actual data collection, the questionnaire was pre-tested using pilot survey to determine its reliability and content validity.
+Data were analyzed using descriptive statistics, such as the mean, frequency and percentages and the Logit regression model.